College vs School - What You Need To Know

-Different people learn in different ways, and some may choose to stay on at a local sixth form where they know the teachers and are familiar with the learning environment.
-For the majority of local school leavers, Weston College is a popular option due to its diverse mix of courses and lively and exciting atmosphere.
+Different people learn in different ways, and some may choose to stay on at a local sixth form.
+For the majority of local school leavers, Weston College is a popular option due to the diverse range of courses and wanting to experience a fresh environment with a lively and exciting atmosphere as well.

 If you're considering College but are unsure about how it compares to school, read on!